Skip to Content

 INSTRUCTIONS:

-The first step in making Roasted Butternut Squash Soup is to preheat the oven and line a rimmed baking sheet with parchment paper or aluminum foil.
+Preheat the oven to 425°F and line a rimmed baking sheet with parchment paper or aluminum foil.

 Then use a large, sharp knife to cut the butternut squash in half vertically (from top to bottom) and remove and discard the seeds.